jetaggart/stream-android-bubble-chat/README.md

 ![](images/chat-usernames.png)

 All that's left is to deal with our date separator messages and we're done!
-These messages come with no username and just a date.
+These `MessageListItem`s come with no user and just a date.
 These are used to provide a horizontal separator between messages that are spaced out in time.
+These messages are automatically created by Stream when it decides the time between messages has been too long and it'd be nice to group them.
 For example, if you message back a day later, you can break up the view with date marker to inform the user of roughly when messages have come in.
 Here's `configDate`:

 ```kotlin
 // com/example/bubblechat/BubbleMessageViewHolder.kt:59